Anthilam/StudentWork-SimpleSecurity/README.md

 ### Note on break programs

-These programs has been created with the __*french*__ language in mind, it will not, or give weird results in other langages.
+These programs have been created with the __*french*__ language in mind, it will not, or give weird results in other langages.

 ## Build